KlickyMao/emqx-enterprise-docs-en/design.rst

 .. image:: ./_static/images/hooks_chain.jpg

-The input arguments for a callback function are depending on the types of hook.
-Clone the emqx_plugin_template project to check the argument in detail:
+The input parameters for a callback function are depending on the types of hook.
+Clone the emqx_plugin_template project to check the parameter in detail:

 +-----------------+------------------------+
 | Return          | Description            |